Geekdude/Geekdude.github.io/_posts/2019-06-12-one-lap-of-america.md

 {% include gallery id="day1" caption="Day 1 Gallery." %}

-## Day 2 Skid Pad and Autocross
+## Day 2 Skid Pad and Autocross, South Bend and Kokomo, Indiana
 The first day of driving, we started off at the Tire Rack Headquarters where we drove on a wet skid pad.
 The goal was to see how much G-force you could put into turning.

-After the skip pad, we then went to Grissom Air Force Base where my dad drove the autocross event.
+After the skid pad, we then went to Grissom Air Force Base where my dad drove the autocross event.
 Before the event we both walked the course many times and discussed strategies on how to drive it.